Royal Artillery Memorial: Background

 The First World War, which took place between 1914 and 1918, saw the extensive use of artillery, particularly on the Western Front.
 Technical advances, combined with the relatively static nature of trench warfare, made these guns a key element of the conflict: over half the casualties in the war were caused by artillery.
 Artillery guns and their crews were themselves targets, and 49,076 members of the Royal Artillery died during the conflict.
 In the years after the war, many former servicemen, including gunners, found the scale of the losses difficult to deal with, or felt that their trust in the political leadership that had led them into the war had been challenged.
 Visual reminders of the conflict were often avoided: mutilated servicemen, for example, were banned in the 1920s from joining in veterans' marches, and those with facial injuries often hid them in public.
-Where sculpture of human figures was used in First World War memorials, it tended to depict allegorical figures such as Peace or Victory.
+Where sculpture of human figures was used in First World War memorials, it tended to show allegorical figures such as Peace or Victory.
 Sculptures of soldiers were uncommon.
 Where they were used, the soldiers appeared healthy and smartly presented in military uniform, not dishevelled or injured.